deployphp/deployer/docs/how-to-deploy-laravel.md

     ->set('deploy_path', '/var/www/html');
 ```

-Make sure what `~/.ssh/config` contains `domain.org`, and that you can connect to host through ssh.
+Make sure that `~/.ssh/config` contains `domain.org`, and that you can connect to host through ssh.

 Another important parameter is your project's `deploy_path`; where your project will be located on remote host.